-Worms are not pretty, or intelligent, or talented.
+Worms are not pretty, intelligent, or talented.
 They eat, they dig, and they multiply.
-While most people hold some disdain or apathy for these slimy creatures, they are miracle workers out in nature.
+While most people hold some disdain or apathy for these slimy creatures, they are natural miracle workers.
 The ideal garden that produces bright and bountiful plants and trees requires the help of earthworms.
 Earthworms are essential because they help the soil release more nutrients to the burrowing roots of the plants.
 They plow through soft soil - forging underground tunnels, and if they cannot push their way through, they will eat through the more challenging sections of dirt.
 These passageways loosen the ground, allow water and air to travel more quickly, and reach the plants receiving limited nutrients.

 There are a few simple ways to promote the life of worms in your backyard garden.
 The first step is determining whether or not your backyard is already teeming with these slimy friends.
 Even in cold weather, you can dig up a section of earth and find young worms and even some eggs.
-In the warmer spring months, and especially after heavy rains, earthworms are easiest to notice.
+Earthworms are the easiest to notice in the warmer spring months, especially after heavy rains.
 They often surface due to the water levels in the soil and will tunnel once again later in the day when the soil is sturdier.

 Earthworms feed off leaf litter of all forms and usually stay in more excellent shady areas to protect themselves and their watery bodies from the sun's heat.
 Placing piles of mulch and dead leaves near earthworm hotbeds helps them grow and, in turn, helps spread the fertilizer and nutrients found in your backyard.
 They will eat the leaves and then excrete â€˜castingsâ€™ that are highly mineral-rich back into the soil to help promote plant growth.